aaronkyle/social-development/archive/README.md

 ## Archives

-The [archives folder](https://github.com/aaronkyle/social-development/tree/master/archive) is a collected HTML docs that once constituted [the front end website](http://applied-anthro.com) for this project.
+The [archives folder](https://github.com/aaronkyle/social-development/tree/master/archive) is a collection of HTML docs that once constituted [the front end website](http://applied-anthro.com) for this project.

 At the time I started the project, I was (and I continue) learning about [Python](https://www.python.org/).
 To aid my learning, I started building the site using the python-powered static site generator, [Pelican](http://docs.getpelican.com/).